triggor/nyse-prediction/README.md

 - As training progresses, both the training and validation loss gradually decrease, indicating that the model is learning and improving.
 - The validation accuracy shows a steady improvement, although it is still below 60%.
 This suggests that the model is able to make reasonable predictions, but there is room for improvement.
-- The training accuracy also shows a steady increase, reaching about 57% by epoch 25, while the validation accuracy stabilizes around 56%.
+- The training accuracy also shows a steady increase, reaching about 60% by epoch 153, while the validation accuracy stabilizes around 58%.

 #### Plotting Learning Curve

 ![ROC curve](https://github.com/user-attachments/assets/11ef17f3-d664-40bd-b47f-292043d3c596)

+The training accuracy increases steadily, reflecting the model's improving performance on the training data but the validation accuracy increases upto a certain point (around epoch 50) and then stabilizes.
+The gap between the traing and validation loss/accuracy suggests some level of overfitting.

 #### Model Evaluation

 ![LSTM model evaluation metrics](https://github.com/user-attachments/assets/7e5d274e-35a8-44b4-92c4-643862073e50)

+The overall performance metrics showed that the model is not well optimized yet.
+Recall is particularly low.
+ROC-AUC being near 0.5 indicates the model struggles to differentiate between classes effectively.

 #### Confusion Matrix

 ![Confusion Matrix](https://github.com/user-attachments/assets/d7e59ca4-7cae-4017-be41-6a87c106fe78)

+The model struggles to identify "Increase (1)" cases, as shown by the high number of false negatives (40,407).
+The imbalance between true positives and false negatives suggests poor recall for class "Increase (1)."

 #### ROC Curve